 - The PCP provides all primary preventive healthcare services, except the annual gynecological exam should the member choose to seek this service from an in-network women's healthcare specialist. - Medicaid: The PCP will complete a culturally and linguistically appropriate health risk assessment (HRA) on all members.
-This includes screening for chronic disease and risk factors such as alcohol, tobacco use, other substance use, high blood pressure, diabetes, depression, breast, colorectal and cervical cancer, high cholesterol, stress, trauma, and other mental health issues, with opportunities for education, treatment, and follow-up based on results. - Medicaid: The PCP or specialist provider must contact PacificSource Community Solutions for prior authorization or referral to an out-of-network specialty provider.
-To determine if a prior authorization is required, please visit our Provider Authorization Grid and LineFinder tool. - The PCP will coordinate care and share appropriate medical information with PacificSource and any specialty provider to whom they refer their patients. - Medicaid and Medicare: The PCP may delegate care coordination to another provider if both the member and the other provider agree.
+This includes screening for chronic disease and risk factors, such as alcohol, tobacco use, other substance use, high blood pressure, diabetes, depression, breast, colorectal and cervical cancer, high cholesterol, stress, trauma, and other mental health issues, with opportunities for education, treatment, and follow-up based on results. - Medicaid: The PCP or specialist provider must contact PacificSource Community Solutions for prior authorization or referral to an out-of-network specialty provider.
+To determine if a prior authorization is required, please visit our Provider Authorization Grid and LineFinder tool. - Medicaid: Primary care providers providing EPSDT services shall enter into a signed written agreement with the member or their representative by which the member or their representative agrees for the Provider to be the member's regular source for EPSDT services for a stated period of time, including oral health services as indicated by EPSDT screenings or a referral for such services.
+Primary care providers providing EPSDT services shall comply with OHA reporting requirements. - The PCP will coordinate care and share appropriate medical information with PacificSource and any specialty provider to whom they refer their patients. - Medicaid and Medicare: The PCP may delegate care coordination to another provider if both the member and the other provider agree.
 This will be clearly documented in the PCP's clinical record. - Medicaid: PacificSource covers second opinions.
 If a member wants a second opinion about their treatment options and the provider is out of network, they will need to consult with their PCP or specialty provider to get an approval (prior authorization).
 Second opinions for dental services are covered.
 Dental providers should coordinate with their dental care organization to arrange second-opinion visits. - The PCP will retain the original completed Advance Directive and Declaration of Mental Health Treatment forms and provide a copy to the member.
 They will also document in a prominent place in their patients' records that an individual has executed an Advance Directive and/or a Declaration of Mental Health Treatment if one exists. - Provider or provider groups will notify their assigned Provider Service Representative of any PCP changes that will be occurring.
 All changes need to be submitted in writing prior to the effective date of the change.
 These notifications must be received within 30 days of the effective date change.
 Delayed notices received outside of the date requirements can have an impact on providers or provider groups with Capitated agreements.
 Provider or provider groups will need to work with their assigned Provider Service Representative.
 Delayed notice cases will require Provider Network leadership to review for approval.
 Delayed case determinations will be communicated by the assigned Provider Service Representative in writing.
-Providers with multiple delayed cases are subject to corrective action. - For PCP changes specific to Legacy IDS members, out-of-network providers must make change requests through HealthShare.

-Dual Special Needs Plan (D-SNP): All PCP and specialist providers who see D-SNP members must complete training on the Model of Care (MOC) upon onboarding then annually thereafter.
+Providers with multiple delayed cases are subject to corrective action. - For PCP changes specific to Legacy IDS members, out-of-network providers must make change requests through HealthShare. - Dual Special Needs Plan (D-SNP): All PCP and specialist providers who see D-SNP members must complete training on the Model of Care (MOC) upon onboarding then annually thereafter.
 This training can be completed through our training platform PacificSource.MyAbsorb.com/?KeyName=DSNPMOC22 to earn .5 CME's.
 PacificSource will monitor to ensure all providers seeing D-SNP members have completed this required training.